openedx/edx-documentation/en_us/shared/manage_live_course/course_enrollment.rst

 .. only:: Open_edX

-  Data about course enrollment is available from the Instructor Dashboard and from Insights.
+  Data about course enrollment is available in the LMS, by selecting **Instructor** to access the instructor dashboard and from Insights.
 For more information, see :ref:`Report Learners Not Yet Enrolled`.

 ..
-Feature has been turned off for edx.org and Edge (the data is available in Insights instead).
+Feature has been turned off for edx.org and Edge (the data is, available in Insights instead).
 ..
 DOC-2218 A. Hodges 24 Aug 2015

 .. only:: Partners

   Data about course enrollment is available from edX Insights.
-You can access Insights from the Instructor Dashboard for your live course: after you select **Instructor**, follow the link in the banner at the top of each page.
+You can access Insights for your course from the LMS: after you select **Instructor** to access the instructor dashboard, follow the link in the banner at the top of each page.
 For more information, see :ref:`insights:Using edX Insights`.

 .. _registration_enrollment: